masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 - O(n)

-Accessing, inserting, and deleting an element by index requires traversing the list from the head to the desired index, which takes linear time.
+Accessing, inserting, or deleting an element by index requires traversing the list from the head to the desired index, which takes linear time.

 ### joint two listed list